Tyrrellspass Castle: History

 Tyrrellspass is the modern name for Fartullagh, where in 1597 Captain Richard Tyrrell, a chief ally of Hugh O'Neill in the Nine Years' War, won a major victory against English crown forces in what has become known as the Battle of Tyrrellspass.

 During the Cromwellian invasion of 1650, it is said the castle occupants suffered a great deal and many were executed.
 The castle and surrounding land was acquired soon after by the Rochfort family, who became the Earls of Belvedere.
 In 1796 the 2nd earl leased the castle to the army as a barracks.
 In 1850, ownership passed to Charles Brinsley Marlay, grandson of the 1st earl's only daughter, after whom it passed to Lieut.-Colonel Charles Howard-Bury, the explorer.
 He sold off the houses on the estate.

-After a tumultuous history of intrusion, the castle was extensively restored by Phillip Ginnell in the 1970s.
+After a tumultuous history of intrusion, the castle was extensively restored by Mullingar architect Philip Ginnell in the 1970s and became his family residence.